 The AI Revolution in Electronics Manufacturing.
-Are Factories About to Think for Themselves? - YaNoticias
+Are Factories About to Think for Themselves? - YANoticias

 – Quality Control: With real-time monitoring, AI systems identify and resolve defects, leading to superior product quality.

-– Customization: Factories can adapt to rapid market changes without sacrificing efficiency, allowing for personalized consumer experiences.
+– Customisation: Factories can adapt to rapid market changes without sacrificing efficiency, allowing for personalised consumer experiences.

 – Security: Enhanced cybersecurity protocols protect valuable data against breaches.